Ethan-makes-music/Turqoise-Engine/README.md

 Bullet notes,
 character select,
 A song bar,
-a attack mechanic (like from indie cross) and much more coming soon.
+a attack mechanic (like from indie cross), a stage editor, a thing that tells how many sicks and goods you have etc, loading screens when you start up the game, a good rating system, a better looking logo and much more coming soon.